akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ### Dataset

+Note: this tutorial uses data from the Ghana survey, which currently can be found on the report server.
+That database is set up as a Data source called FLOW; how that's done is not described here though.

-Start with creating a new dataset from the Ghana FLOW survey data:
+Start with creating a new dataset from the Ghana FLOW survey data.
+Right click Data Sets in the outline and select New Data Set.
+In the New Data Set popup window the FLOW data source should be selected already and the Data Set Type should be SQL Select Query.
+Set the Data Set Name to Ghana survey:

 ![Screenshot][20]